lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

 ## How To Accept Bitcoin Payments (For Small Business Owners)

 Welcome to Bitcoin!

-Accepting Bitcoin payments in your business has lots of
+Accepting Bitcoin payments in your business has lots of advantages.
+You'll:
-advantages: you'll attract new customers, give yourself the option to accumulate your own Bitcoin investment with zero effort, show the world that you're ahead of the curve, and free yourself (at least a little bit) from blood-sucking credit card processors.
+- attract new customers,
+- give yourself the option to accumulate your own Bitcoin investment with zero effort,
+- show the world that you're ahead of the curve, and,
+- free yourself (at least a little bit) from blood-sucking credit card processors.

 (Oh, and with Bitcoin, you never have to worry about chargebacks!)

 Unfortunately, with all this freedom and power comes at least a little bit of responsibility.
 And the Bitcoin ecosystem can be pretty confusing.
 Let's try to